ASIAN SOCIETY OF ARTS ANNUAL EXHIBITION 2013

 Hiromitsu Kuroo & Sehwan Lee

-Images from the Opening Night of the Exhibition at the Caelum Gallery in Chelsea, New York,
+Images from the Opening Night of the Exhibition at the Caelum Gallery in Chelsea, New York, on November 21st.

 Artists Hiromitsu Kuroo and Sehwan Lee represent the expanding horizons of contemporary Asian art that melds ancient traditions with key motifs in historically modern and more recent abstract painting.
 Both artists, working through gestural intuitions, envelop viewers in an otherworldly painted space.